 My first visit to Le Provencal was the night of Beaujolais Nouveau.
 It seemed a bit “rough.”
 It’s pretty different during tourist season and warmer weather when you can be served outside.
 Definitely, the best food I’ve eaten in town.
 In fact, I’m seriously considering having the “plat du jour” several times a week to treat myself … and to economize.
 A fabulous meal with fresh, local ingredients is prepared and served at a price that can’t be beaten.
 It’s less expensive and much more fun than grocery shopping and cooking.

 My new devotion comes from my special treatment from Alex and Fabien, who work at Le Provencal.

 One day when I met Geoffrey and his new friend, Annabelle, for lunch at Le Provencal, I drove Mustang Sally and parked her across the street.

 Sally had just been picked up from her winter parking place and needed gas.
 In fact, she needed a bath, too.
 So after her bath, I was ready to fill her tank at Carrefour’s gas pump, I found the key for the gas lid wouldn’t work.
 Or at least it wouldn’t work for me.

 Not wanting to break the key in the lock, I called Geoffrey — of course.
 He invited me to stop by Le Provencal for him to inspect the key to make sure it was the right one and to join them for dessert.

 No quicker than I had dipped my spoon into the heavenly île flottante (floating island – see below), Alex and Fabien were yelling: “Geoffrey, the police are ticketing your car!” (in French.)

-With that, they both left the restaurant and the tables they were waiting, and ran towards the police beside Mustang Sally.
+They left the restaurant and ran towards the police beside Mustang Sally.
 I jumped up and joined them to plead mercy with the gendarmes.